by Stacey Wiseman | Feb 9, 2016 | Design Series, Inspiration, Photo Book Design Layout, Tutorial, Uncategorized

 As you know, we are getting our photo libraries in shape for an end of the year photo book.

-Then we went on a delete-spree – deleting 10% of the total photos.
+delete-spree – deleting 10% of the total photos.

 Now it’s time to pick your favorites.
 For Challenge #3, go through your entire catalog and give your absolute favorite photos from the year a 5-star rating.